Bazilije Pandžić: Biography

 For a general history of the Franciscan Order the two most important, monumental volumes are Annales Minorum, i. e. a continuation of the series which the Irish Franciscan friar Lucas Wadding had started in the 17th century.
 For the study of the history of missions within the series Historia missionum Ordinis Fratrum Minorum he was responsible for the 4th Volume: Regiones Proximi Orientis et Paeninsulae Balcanicae in 1974.

-As an expert of the Congregation for the Saints he worked under several popes.
+As an expert of the Congregation for the Causes of Saints he worked under several popes.
 He issued three so-called "positions" (positiones), i.e., historical-critical editions of the life and work of individuals to be canonized.
 His first one was on Nicholas Tavelić in 1961 which resulted in Pope Paul VI’s canonization of Nicholas Tavelić in 1970.
 Another positio in 1970 brought forth critical source material about the life of Beatrice de Silva, of Spanish origin.
 The third in 1983 concerned the German Franciscan Liberatus Weiss and companions.

 Bazilije Pandžić was one of the founders and editors of the publishing house ZIRAL in 1970.
 While in exile 70 books were published before moving in 1991 to Mostar.
 Bazilije Pandžić was the co-founder of the Croatian Historical Institute in Rome.
 While being in exile, he published newspaper articles in the Croatian Catholic Messenger and Croatian Almanac of Chicago.
 After his return to the homeland he participated in various scientific conferences and contributed to journals such as Nova et vetera, Bosna franciscana, Herzegovina franciscana, Kršni zavičaj, Naša ognjišta, Vrutak, etc. Since 1995 he lived in Zagreb where he continued his scholarly research.
 He published several works, including the three-volume Acta Franciscana Hercegovinae in 2003 and 2009, and Herzegovinian Franciscans: Seven centuries with the people in 2001.
 His collected, scientific works, amount to about 10,000 pages, including 24 monographs.
-After the publication of the collected works he published two more books: the second, enlarged edition of the comprehensive work Herzegovinian Franciscans, and a book of fundamental-theological reflections titled U susret Bogu (Towards God).
+After the publication of the collected works he published two more books: the second, enlarged edition of the comprehensive work Herzegovinian Franciscans, and a book of fundamental-theological reflections titled U susret Bogu (Towards God; Zagreb, 2011).